 The compatibility with multiple e-commerce platforms is one of the most attractive traits that business owners and operators are looking for in an ideal POS system.
 The more e-commerce platforms a POS can run well on, the more flexibility and versatility it gives its user.

-ConnectPOS, being a robust POS software to ensure an omnichannel experience for merchants, is compatible with leading e-commerce platforms including Shopify, Magento, and BigCommerce.
-Additionally, its collaboration with WooCommerce is expected in the very near future.
-It’s not bragging to say that this POS is really strong when it comes to e-commerce integration.
+ConnectPOS, a robust POS software to ensure an omnichannel experience for merchants, is compatible with leading e-commerce platforms, including Shopify, Magento, and BigCommerce.
+Additionally, its collaboration with WooCommerce is expected very shortly.
+It’s not bragging to say that this POS is really strong regarding e-commerce integration.
 The merchants on all 3 platforms are giving ConnectPOS a lot of trust as the rating for the software on Shopify is 4.6/5, on Magento is 5/5, and on BigCommerce is also 5/5.